Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 			Airiona: you see, you were able to make the csd and controler because unilike others he doesn't rely on cyber.beast to code he does is on as society does not have the skills they once did

+			Makkusu tells her that it is some thing he made a long time ago when had dreams of becoming a cybervator

 			Makkusu: Not really I just most are combined ideas from real scientist to put ideas together to come up with a new one

 			No unlike most scientist who have become singular focused and don't combined ideas from others you put ideas together to come up with a new one

+	- Makkusu tends to the injured Airiona fixing her CSD which allows her to heal. she encourages him to try again and that she will give word to her superiours to give him a chance

+	- Makkusu customized his CSD to have a talking Ai which he calls torrey

+	- She tells him maybe with your cyber.beast controler I'll be able to see you in cyberspace one day

 	- Makkusu is given a cyberbeast and invited to be a cybervator
 ###	Act 2
 5. **Crossing The Threshold**<br>